Manhattan Project feed materials program: The US Army takes over

 In the autumn of 1943, Groves attempted to have the Shinkolobwe mine re-opened and its output sold to the United States.
-Sengier reported that the mine could yield another 10,000 ST of ore containing 50 to 60 per cent oxide, but restarting production required new equipment, electricity to pump out the flooded mine, and assembling a workforce, which would take 18 to 20 months.
+Sengier reported that the mine could yield another 10000 ST of ore containing 50 to 60 percent oxide, but restarting production required new equipment, electricity to pump out the flooded mine, and assembling a workforce, which would take 18 to 20 months.
 Mine repairs and dewatering cost about $350,000 and another $200,000 was required to divert electricity away from copper mines.
-As 30 per cent of the stock in Union Minière were held by British shareholders and the Belgian Government in Exile was in London, the British took the lead in negotiations.
+As 30 percent of the stock in Union Minière were held by British shareholders and the Belgian Government in Exile was in London, the British took the lead in negotiations.
 Negotiations took much longer than anticipated, but Sir John Anderson and the United States Ambassador to the United Kingdom, John Winant, hammered out a deal in May 1944 with Sengier and the Belgian Government in Exile for the mine to be reopened and 1720 ST of ore to be purchased, and the contract was signed on 25 September 1944.
 The agreement between the United States, the United Kingdom, and Belgium lasted ten years and financed the development of nuclear energy in Belgium.